Frequently Asked Questions

 What is the minimum/maximum size of boat and crew?
 Due to available docking space at a number of the ports visited, entries are limited to boats under 15.25m overall length.
 A limited number of yachts above the upper size limit and multihulls may be permitted to enter at the Organisers’ discretion.
 There is an air draft limitation of 25m for St Petersburg.
 A minimum of two crew must be onboard.

 When does the cruise start and finish?
-The rally office opens in Rostock on 4 July 2021, and the departure is on 6 July.
-The rally ends on the evening of 16 August.
+The next edition of ARC Baltic takes place in 2022.
+The rally office opens in Rostock on 3 July, and the departure is on 5 July.
+The rally ends on the evening of 15 August.
 Click here for the full itinerary

 I have never sailed in the Baltic before, how do I prepare?
 It is a good idea to buy up-to-date pilot books and cruising guides (as well as charts), as these will help you plan your itinerary for the ‘free cruising’.
 These books will also have tips on local facilities, navigation and anchoring.
 A list of recommended charts and pilots is provided with rally newsletters.